alexandreparriaux/alexandreparriaux.github.io/_pages/about.md

   - /about.html
 ---

 Welcome here, where you will mainly find information on my scientific work.
+This website was last updated on January 20, 2025.

-I am currently a postdoctoral researcher in the [Time and Frequency laboratory](https://www.unine.ch/ltf/home.html) at the university of Neuchâtel in Switzerland.
+I am currently a Scientific collaborator at the [Time and Frequency laboratory](https://www.unine.ch/physique/), at the university of Neuchâtel in Switzerland.
 My main research topic is related to the characterization and stabilization of lasers and frequency combs.
 In my PhD I also worked on electro-optic frequency comb generation for spectroscopic applications, and nonlinear phenomena in optical fibers.

-For more information, please have a look at the followings links:
+For more information, please have a look at the followings pages:

 <p style="text-align: center;">
 <style type="text/css">